 Finance is managed by our administrator, Liz who sends out all the invoices and ensures certificates, membership renewals and other finance related items are dealt with including reconciling the accounts for HMRC and VAT submissions.

 Director, Ford Castle Adventure Ltd.; Ops Director, Château Beaumont.

 My parents took me to the top of Snowdon and out into the African bush - it's safe to say that they planted a seed and it's never stopped growing.
 My experience in outdoor provision for schools is via our two centres.
 I've picked up French qualifications and a sound insight into the French activities sector and am also an accredited volunteer for Epilepsy Action.

 Helping people exceed their own, self-expectations is what drives me.
 Put simply I'd like to help the outdoor sector achieve mainstream, legislative recognition with outdoor learning as an integral part of curriculum requirements.

 After teaching Geography PE and a gap year, I took up a summer holiday position with Joseph Allnatt Centres Ltd in 1978.
 I moved from seasonal instructor to Assistant Manager through to Managing Director, eventually becoming the owner in 2006.
-Allnatt was one of the founder members of BAPA and I am proud to have been the Chair since 2013.
+Allnatt was one of the founder members of BAPA and I am proud to have been the Chair until April 2019.
 I now represent BAPA in the wider sector as we seek to gain greater recognition of the benefits of outdoor learning and residential experiences for all children.